tgrecojs/logseq/pages/Subaccount Leverage.md

 - This need for stable medium-of-exchange translates into the blockchain ecosystem.
 Thus far, there have been two dominant systems of minting stable-coins that have emerged.
 	- Fiat-backed stablecoins
 	  logseq.order-list-type:: number
 		- The coins have a reserve of fiat currency that exists off-chain (i.e. in a bank account).
 For example, $USDC is a fiat-backed stablecoin.
+When $USDC is minted, then this reserve must grow, and when $USDC is "burned", the reserve will shrink. logseq.order-list-type:: number
+		- In simple terms - Let's take a scenario in which circle has minted 1 million $USDC.
+For this to occur, then $1M must be placed into the reserve so that each coin is accounted for.
+Otherwis logseq.order-list-type:: number
-As m $USDC expands contracts as  number of tokens on a blockchain logseq.order-list-type:: number
+		- expands contracts as  number of tokens on a blockchain logseq.order-list-type:: number
 		- $USDC is a fiat-backed stablecoin by the company Circle. logseq.order-list-type:: number